 - When possible, take a shower with lots of soap and water to help remove radioactive contamination.
 Do not scrub or scratch the skin.

 - Wash your hair with shampoo or soap and water.
 Do not use conditioner in your hair, it will bind radioactive material to your hair, keeping it from rinsing out easily.

 - Gently blow your nose and wipe eyelids and eyelashes with a clean wet cloth.
 Gently wipe your ears.

 - If you cannot shower, use a wipe or clean wet cloth to wipe your skin that was not covered by clothing.

 After a Nuclear Blast

-People in most of the areas that would be affected could be allowed to come out of shelter within a few days and, if necessary, evacuate to unaffected areas.
+People in most areas that would be affected could be allowed to come out of the shelter within a few days.
+If necessary, evacuate to unaffected areas.
 The heaviest fallout would be limited to the area at or downwind from the explosion.
-It might be necessary for those in the areas with highest radiation levels to shelter for up to a month.
+It might be necessary for those in areas with the highest radiation levels to shelter for up to a month.